 - oral antihistamines to treat allergies, such as loratadine (Claritin) and cetirizine (Zyrtec)

-- antihistamine-containing nasal sprays, such as azelastine (Astelin, Astepro)
+- nasal sprays that contain antihistamine, such as azelastine (Astelin, Astepro)

 - nasal steroids, such as mometasone (Asmanex Twisthaler) or fluticasone (Flovent Diskus, Flovent HFA)